 4AE111, Dissertation Phase - II

-Teaching Scheme

-Lectures: 32 hours/week

-Course Outcomes

-- At the end of this course, students will be able to - Use different experimental techniques. - Use different software/ computational/analytical tools. - Design and develop an experimental set up/ equipment/test rig. - Conduct tests on existing set ups/equipments and draw logical conclusions from the results after analyzing them. - Work in a research environment or in an industrial environment. - Conversant with technical report writing. - Present and convince their topic of study to the engineering community.
+- Use different experimental techniques. - Use different software/ computational/analytical tools. - Design and develop an experimental set up/ equipment/test rig. - Conduct tests on existing set ups/equipments and draw logical conclusions from the results after analyzing them. - Work in a research environment or in an industrial environment. - Conversant with technical report writing. - Present and convince their topic of study to the engineering community.